satrianovian20/Offline-ai-chat-coding-gui/README.md

 > ✅ Check "Add Python to PATH" during installation!
 > pip install requests
-> download from the link: (https://github.com/ggml-org/llama.cpp/releases)
+> download from the link: (https://github.com/ggml-org/llama.cpp/releases) [llama-b59xx-bin-win-cpu-x64 atau llama-b5899-bin-win-cpu-x64]
 > place the python gui in the llamacpp folder downloaded from the link: (https://github.com/ggml-org/llama.cpp/releases)
 > Run the python gui by double-clicking it